DiffSpectra: Molecular Structure Elucidation from Spectra using Diffusion Models: Introduction

 The inherent limitations of existing approaches motivate the development of more sophisticated generative models that can effectively bridge the gap between spectral observations and molecular structure determination.
-Diffusion models have recently attracted significant attention in generative modeling due to their ability to produce high-quality samples through iterative denoising processes~\cite{Diffusion,DDPM}.
-This framework has demonstrated remarkable success in modeling complex, multi-modal distributions and generating diverse outputs, and has also shown particular promise in molecular applications~\cite{MolecularDiffusionSurvey,MaterialSurvey}.
+Diffusion models have recently attracted significant attention in generative modeling due to their ability to produce high-quality samples through iterative denoising processes~\cite{Diffusion,DDPM,SMLD,SDE,VDM}.
+This framework has demonstrated remarkable success in modeling complex, multi-modal distributions, generating diverse outputs, and showing particular promise in molecular applications~\cite{MolecularDiffusionSurvey,MaterialSurvey,EDM,GeoLDM,DiffLinker,DiffSBDD,GaUDI,PMDM}.
 The ability of diffusion models to generate chemically meaningful structures and handle multi-modal distributions makes them particularly well-suited for molecular structure elucidation.

-In this work, we introduce \themodel, a novel framework that leverages diffusion models to directly generate molecular structures from multi-modal spectra.
-Our approach addresses the structure elucidation problem as a conditional generation task, where spectral measurements serve as conditioning information to guide the iterative denoising process towards generating plausible molecular structures.
+In this work, we introduce \themodel, a framework that leverages diffusion models to directly generate molecular structures from multi-modal spectra.
+Our approach addresses the structure elucidation problem as a conditional generation task, where spectral measurements serve as conditioning information that guides the iterative denoising process toward generating plausible molecular structures.